JonMichaelUy/azure-bird-collector/README.md

 # birdCollector

-I'm a nature lover and one of the things I enjoy doing is sitting in my backyard and watching the birds that come visit.
-I've seen several different kinds, but I know there's a lot more out there!
-I created this full-CRUD  Bird Collector app as a way to keep track of all the different birds i've seen.
-The user has the ability to add birds to the database, and, once the user has seen the bird in real life, they can 'add' this bird to their collection.
+This is a redeployment of my unit 2 project,  Bird Collector App,  using Microsoft Azure!
+For this Azure Cloud module, I only had a few days to quickly learn azure from scratch using the azure tutorials.
+I was able to set up an Ubuntu Virtual Machine, deploy my app using the Azure app service and cosmosDB.
+I also implemented Azure Key Vault to hide my database connection as a secret, and create a blob storage service to store photos.

-Technologies used:  EJS, JavaScript, CSS, HTML, Mongoose, MongoDB, Heroku
+Technologies used:  EJS, JavaScript, CSS, HTML, Mongoose, MongoDB, Heroku, Azure

 Screenshots: